-Millions of Americans have been impacted by the recent Equifax data breach.
-To learn more about the breach, including whether your personal information was potentially impacted, go to: https://www.equifaxsecurity2017.com/potential-impact/.
+Millions of Americans were impacted by the Equifax data breach.
 Equifax has established a dedicated toll-free number to answer questions you may have about the Equifax breach and its effect on your personal identifiable information.
 You may call Equifax at 866-447-7559.

 The three major credit reporting agencies (Experian.
 Transunion, and Equifax) are required to offer "Security Freeze" protection.
 Security Freeze protection is a service where the credit reporting agency will not provide your credit file information to a creditor without it first being "thawed" by the account owner.
 Since few, if any, creditors will extend credit without first reviewing a credit file, having your information frozen should prevent fraudsters from successfully opening new lines of credit using your stolen information.
 If you sign up for Security Freeze service and then want a creditor to view your information for legitimate reasons, you first have to "thaw" the information via the credit reporting agency for their access.